Stuttgart, Germany

 We asked expats in Stuttgart what banks they use and there advice about banking.
 They advised:

 "Expats planning to retire in Stuttgart, should be aware that they will need to apply for a residence permit if they plan to stay for more than three months.
 They should also know that Germany has a high standard of living, but the cost of living in Stuttgart can be quite high compared to other German cities.
 Healthcare in Germany is of a high standard, but expats should ensure they have adequate health insurance coverage.
 It's important to note that Germany has a mandatory health insurance policy, so expats will need to either join the statutory health insurance (Gesetzliche Krankenversicherung - GKV) or private health insurance (Private Krankenversicherung - PKV).
 Expats should also be aware that while many Germans speak English, it will be beneficial to learn German to help with day-to-day life and integration into the community.
 Stuttgart is known for its high-quality education system, so if expats are considering retiring with children, they can be assured of good schooling options.
 The city has a well-developed public transportation system, so owning a car is not necessary for getting around.
 Stuttgart is located in a wine-growing region and is known for its cultural events and festivals, providing plenty of leisure activities for retirees.
 Germany has a high tax rate, so it's advisable for expats to seek advice on tax planning.
-Finally, expats should be aware that Stuttgart has a temperate seasonal climate, with moderate to heavy rainfall throughout the year," remarked one expat who made the move to Stuttgart.
+Finally, expats should be aware that Stuttgart has a temperate seasonal climate, with moderate to heavy rainfall throughout the year," explained one expat living in Stuttgart, Germany.

 What do expats in Stuttgart appreciate most about the local culture?